exercism/python/exercises/practice/bob/.approaches/introduction.md

 An array can be defined that contains Bob’s answers, and each condition is given a score.
 The correct answer is selected from the array by using the score as the array index.
-For more information, check the [Answer array approach][approach-answer-array].
+For more information, check the [answer array approach][approach-answer-array].

 put code here for now